16th September, 2021

 AIB will usually contain amosite (brown) asbestos and/or chrysotile (white) asbestos.
 It's not pure asbestos, but it has asbestos fibres mixed in with other materials to create the board or panel.

 Do you know about blue, white and brown asbestos?
 Find out more about the different types and colours of asbestos.

 Yes, AIB is dangerous.
+AIB contains asbestos, and any type of asbestos product is a health hazard.
 Asbestos is one of constructions biggest killers.
 It can lead to a slow and painful death years after exposure.

 AIB can contain a high quantity of asbestos - up to 45%!
-It is often found in places where it can be easily disturbed, for example in partition walls and ceiling tiles.
-It is easy to see how regular maintenance work might disturb these boards.
-For example, replacing a light fixture, or installing a shelf.
+And it is often found in places where it can be easily disturbed, for example, in partition walls and ceiling tiles.
+It is easy to see how regular maintenance work might damage these boards.
+For example, if you were replacing a light fixture or installing a shelf.